pupil-labs/pupil-docs/src/invisible/hardware/README.md

 Hold the glasses with arms of the frame facing away from you.
 1. Slot the lens in the groove on the side furthest from the nose pad.
-2. press on the lens with your thumb or fingers on the top corner closes to the nose pad.
+2. Press on the lens with your thumb or fingers on the top corner closes to the nose pad.